Nelson W. Winbush: Interview with Edward C. Smith, Black Southern Heritage

-Community Reaction
+Community reactions

 The NAACP and similar organizations have criticized Winbush for his support of what they believe are neo-Confederate causes; they think he misunderstands the history of the South.
 That idea may be fueled by statements Winbush makes in interviews which largely go without fact-checking.
 In one such interview with the Tampa Bay Times, Winbush stated, "People ask why a black person would fight for the Confederacy.
 (It was) for the same damned reason a white Southerner did."
 Like Edward C. Smith, Winbush has never produced evidence to support this claims.
 The claim that his grandfather was a private in the Confederate army was a regular feature in his earlier interviews.

 Most of Winbush's interviews include no pushback based on historical accuracy, one rare departure from that style is an interview that appeared in the Orlando Sentinel, Aug 18, 2004.
 His usual responses were paired with local black author and former librarian of 30 years, Mary L. Fears.
 Fears wrote, "Contrary to published accounts, the service of body servants was not given as 'loyal patriotism to the cause of the Southerners.'
 When told to go, the slaves, compelled to follow their owners' orders, went to military camps.
 While in camp, they remained 'slaves' and, in that position, they were forced to obey their masters, no matter where they were.
 They were sometimes given uniforms and photographed with their slave masters, turned Confederate soldiers.
 To fail to obey, or show any signs of possible non-compliance, or even the slightest insinuation that they favored a Union victory, led to suffering from immediate punishment.